farrow-js/docs/README.md

 $ GIT_USER=<Your GitHub username> yarn deploy
 ```

-and then the build output of this project will be committed to branch `release` of [Farrow-DOCS](https://github.com/farrow-js/farrow-docs).
-And Github Page will deploy to <https://farrow-js.github.io/farrow-docs/>.
+and then the build output of this project will be committed to branch `release`.
+And Page will deploy to <https://farrowjs.com>.